Greatest TV Antiheroes

 ?
 Frequently Asked Questions

-Tony Soprano is often credited as the original TV antihero who launched the Golden Age of Television.
-Walter White from Breaking Bad is frequently cited as the greatest antihero arc.
-Thomas Shelby, Marty Byrde, and Rue Bennett are modern examples of the archetype.
+Tony Soprano is often credited as the original TV antihero who launched the Golden Age of Television with The Sopranos in 1999.
+Walter White from Breaking Bad is frequently cited as the greatest antihero arc in TV history, with his transformation from sympathetic teacher to ruthless drug lord becoming the definitive example of long-form character corruption.
+Thomas Shelby, Marty Byrde, and Rue Bennett are modern examples of the archetype, each bringing unique dimensions to morally complex protagonists.